omar-hesham/go-xenio/README.md

    (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](github.com/xenioplatform/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](github.com/xenioplatform/go-xenio/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.
+   This too is optional and if you leave it out you can always attach to an already running Geth instance with `xenio-cli attach`.

-### Full node on the Ethereum test network
+### Full node on the Xenio test network

-Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.
+Transitioning towards developers, if you'd like to play around with creating Xenio-implemented Ethereum-style contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with testnet Xenio coins only.

 ```
-$ geth --testnet --fast --cache=512 console
+$ xenio-cli --testnet --fast --cache=512 console
 ```

 The `--fast`, `--cache` flags and `console` subcommand have the exact same meaning as above and they